Bass22/portfolio/README.md

 I created a Cloud Function which is triggered by the upload of new file in Google Cloud Storage.
 When triggered, the Cloud function uses the routing referential in order to route files to their destination.
-Github code is available here: (Please ask me the authorization to see the code!)
+Github code is available here: [(https://github.com/Bass22/data-acquisition-cloud-function/tree/feature/cloud_function_event_based)](https://github.com/Bass22/data-acquisition-cloud-function/tree/feature/cloud_function_event_based)

 ### Use Case 2 : Batch Ingestion